 award

-Filing a claim for a wage and hour dispute could be very complex since there are many different details that an employee must have to prove.
-That’s why it takes a highly qualified attorney to successfully represent you.
-Our experienced labor attorneys have been representing employees who have been mistreated by their employers for decades.
+Filing a claim for a wage and hour dispute can be complex, as it requires detailed proof of various factors.
+This is why having a highly qualified labor attorney is crucial for successfully representing your case.
+Our experienced labor attorneys have decades of experience representing employees who have been mistreated by their employers.

-If you or a loved one believe you have a wage-and-hour dispute with an employer, contact our attorneys today for a free no risk consultation.
-Our attorneys are available 24/7 via phone, email, or in person.
-We have offices located in cities such as Las Vegas, Los Angeles, Fresno, Irvine, etc.
+If you or a loved one believe you have a wage-and-hour dispute with an employer, contact our attorneys today for a free, no-risk consultation.
+Our team is available 24/7 via phone, email, or in person.
+We have offices in cities such as Las Vegas, Los Angeles, Fresno, and Irvine.

 What Compensation Could I Receive for My Wage and Hour Dispute?

-The compensation you could receive for your wage and hour dispute depends on the circumstances of the dispute. some of the most common types of compensation we have seen our clients receive include:
+The compensation you may receive for a wage and hour dispute depends on the specifics of your case.
+Here are some common types of compensation our clients have successfully claimed:

 What Leads to a Wage and Hour Lawsuit?